aristanetworks/avd/ansible_collections/arista/avd/plugins/README.md

 #### Password filters

 The `arista.avd.encrypt` and `arista.avd.decrypt` filters are used to encrypt or decrypt supported passwords.
-It takes as input a `type`

-Both take as parameter a value and key

-Supported types:

-- bgp

-##### BGP passwords

-BGP password are encrypted/decrypted based on the Neighbor IP or the BGP Peer Group Name as is expected in EOS.

 To use these filters: